 More walks near Hassocks and Devils Dyke

-If you would like to do a section of the South Downs Way, you could try the walk near here, from Hassocks to Lewes.
+If you would like to do a section of the South Downs Way, you could try a walk near here, from Hassocks to Lewes.
 That one takes you past Ditchling Beacon, another cool viewpoint.

 I also recommend another section of the South Downs Way just past that one, from Lewes to Southease.
-It is a long one but has some stunning scenery.
+It is a long one, but has some stunning scenery.
 It’s my favourite walk for rolling South Down Hill goodness.